 OHV trail work parties focus on some new trail construction but mainly on trail maintenance such as cleaning out drainage structures, blocking illegal trails, or clearing down trees and on trail upgrades such as installing drainage structures, spreading pit run rock to harden trails, or constructing reroutes to create a more sustainable trail system.

-In 2012, volunteers from the OHV Community donated over 1,200 hours of their time to helping the Oregon Department of Forestry maintain the trails in th Tillamook State Forest.
+In 2014, volunteers from the OHV Community donated 1,862 hours of their time to helping the Oregon Department of Forestry maintain the trails in the Tillamook State Forest.

-If you'd like to get involved in helping to take care of the OHV Trails you love, check out the work party calendar and plan a trip to the Tillamook State Forest around a work party date.
+If you'd like to get involved in helping to take care of the OHV Trails you love, keep an eye on this site and plan a trip to the Tillamook State Forest around a work party date.
 It's a great opportunity to give back and to learn more about the outstanding organizations that co-host the work parties with Oregon Department of Forestry staff.

 For More Information